linked2/onboard/README.md

 Check the onboard.js for the complete code tying together everything in the documentation here.

+If you run the applet with `-dev` command line option `node oboard.js -dev` then the applet will display the json responses that come from each call.

 ## Authentication

 The first step; you will need your Linked2 white lable "machine to machine" credentials.
 Linked2 will issue these to you when you open your account.
 They enable your application to authenticate with the Linked2 platform.
 You can communicate on behalf of your customers at the application level without requirement for your customers to give 3rd party application permissions.